provocon/coremedia-pdf-filter/README.md

 CoreMedia Blueprints Content Cloud CMCC-11, CMCC-10, CMS-9, and LiveContext 3
 are supported.

-This extension can be integrated into blueprint workspaces at least up to platform version 2110.
+This extension can be integrated with blueprint workspaces at least up to platform version 2110.
 The extension is in daily production use.
-The latest versions are delivered through the master branch with older releases using separate branches.
+The latest versions are delivered through the branch `master` with older releases using separate branches.

-Use the corresponding branch for integration since this README.md is platform version specific.
+When using older platform releases, use the corresponding branch for integration notes, since this README.md is version specific.
 So switch branches before reading the integration details.

 ## Usage

-The templates used on pages to be transformed may only output HTML which can be handled by the [OpenHTMLtoPDF][openhtmltopdf] converter library which in turn uses Apache PDF Box.
+The templates used on pages to be transformed may only output HTML, which can be handled by the [OpenHTMLtoPDF][openhtmltopdf] converter library, which in turn uses Apache PDF Box.

-The filter transforms the HTML code if the requested URI matches a pattern given by regular expressions.
+The filter transforms the HTML code, if the requested URI matches a pattern given by regular expressions.
 The default pattern is `\\?view=pdf`.

 The pattern can optionally be changed through the container parameter